 The Hampden-Sydney Clay Target Club promotes the shooting sports.
 It is designed to instill safe firearms handling, commitment, responsibility, leadership, teamwork, and sportsmanship in a recreational and competitive atmosphere.
 Members learn and shoot the games of trap, skeet, and sporting clays under instruction from each other and qualified outside coaching.
 The club has the opportunity to travel and compete against other schools and shooting organizations in the area.

-One of the most active sports clubs on campus, the H-SC Golf Club has a spot for every level of play, from competitive tournaments across Virginia, playing 9 holes with Hampden-Sydney brothers, to having a few in house mini tournaments each semester.
-We have access to The Manor Course and have great H-SC Club Golf Team accessories.
+One of the most active sports clubs on campus, the H-SC Golf Club has a spot for every level of play.
+Club members have an opportunity to qualify to travel to two multi-day tournaments each semester.
+Other events include playing nine holes with Hampden-Sydney brothers and having a few in-house mini tournaments.
+We have access to the Manor Course and the Club Golf team also hosts learn-to-play opportunities for those just getting started with golf.

 The Hampden-Sydney Soccer Club brings together members of the student body who love the game of soccer in competition.
 Separate from the Varsity Squad, we have our own practices and games with other clubs from colleges and universities across the region.
 Every student who comes out for the team has a chance to play and continue his career as a soccer player.